raydac/mvn-golang-cvs-test/README.md

 # mvn-golang-cvs-test
-test project for mvn-golang plugin
+A Teest project for [mvn-golang plugin](https://github.com/raydac/mvn-golang) to check its work with CVS attributes of dependencies.